Mick Carter: Temporary departures

 On 17 February 2017, it was announced that Dyer would be taking an "extended hiatus" from the show.
 Tabloid reports claimed Dyer had been "enforced to take a break" in order to "sort his life out" after reports that he was drunk at a National Television Awards afterparty.
 A BBC spokesperson confirmed Dyer is on a "short break" from the show and denied claims that he was suspended and said the break was "not enforced by bosses, nor has [Dyer] quit the show", while Digital Spy confirmed that Dyer did not attend the NTAs afterparty.
 Dyer departed onscreen on 23 March 2017 and Mick reappeared from 18 May 2017.

 In September 2017, it was announced that Dyer's contract had been renewed for at least another two years, which secures Mick to continue appearing on the show until 2019.
 Dyer took another break from the soap in 2018 and Mick left the serial on 5 October 2018 while he was in prison off-screen.
 He returned on 17 December 2018 after he was released.
 Dyer took a short break from the soap on 21 September 2021 as part of Linda's temporary exit storyline.
 He returned on 2 November 2021.

 Departure

 On 8 January 2022, it was announced by an EastEnders spokesperson that Dyer was leaving.
 Speaking on his departure they said, "Danny will be leaving EastEnders when his contract comes to an end later this year.
 Danny has made Mick Carter an iconic character which we shall always be grateful for, however we won't be saying goodbye just yet as there's still quite some time – and plenty of explosive drama for Mick – to come before he departs Walford."

+It was announced in 2026 that mick is set to be killed off to pave way for the exits of the Carter family.